dev4dev/bs_modulo/docs/CONFIGURATION.md

 	`hockeyapp.notify` **[bool]** - send notifications to project related people
 	`hockeyapp.download` **[bool]** - set ability to download build
 	Accepts parameter `BUILD_NOTES` as release note for upload.
 You can add it in Jenkins build job as "Text Field" parameter.
 Or just pass as ENV parameter.

+	NOTE: For Android projects you can define `project_name` property in config and it will be used for naming APK file before uploading to HockeyAPP.
+Thus it will add mo clarity to downloadable file insted of some plain name like `MainActivity-release.apk`

 13.	**Update Config [Android] Module**
 	_Update configurations for android project & dependencies, generate build.xml files for ant._